isntlee/Mimir/README.md

     ```
     python manage.py createsuperuser
     ```
-8. Enter these details for the initial superuser.
-Ignore all warnings, don't add an email.
-Change the User password afterwards as this password is exposed.

-9. You can now run the program locally with the following command:
+8. You can now run the program locally with the following command:
     ```
     python manage.py runserver
      ```
-10. Once the program is running, go to localhost and add `/admin/` to the end of the url.
+9. Once the program is running, go to localhost and add `/admin/` to the end of the url.
 Here log in with the initial superuser account.

-11. Create env.py file at root level where you can store your sensitive information for the app.
+10. Create env.py file at root level where you can store your sensitive information for the app.
 Add these details to that file:
     ```
     SECRET_KEY = "SECRET_KEY"
     DEBUG = "DEBUG"
     ```
-12. Create a new and truly secret key, which will be generated in a secret_key.txt file at root level, with this command:
+11. Create a new and truly secret key, which will be generated in a secret_key.txt file at root level, with this command:
     ```
     python core/generate_key.py
     ```
-13. Find the SECRET_KEY and DEBUG variables in the core/settings.py file.
+12. Find the SECRET_KEY and DEBUG variables in the core/settings.py file.
 You'll find two sets of SECRET_KEY and DEBUG variables: commented out and uncommented.
 You should comment out the uncommented, and vice-versa.

-14. Finally, set the variables in your .env file.
+13. Finally, set the variables in your .env file.
 Set SECRET_KEY to the text found in secret_key.txt, remember to add '' as it should be a string.
 Set DEBUG to whatever you prefer, there are no security problems with DEBUG = 'True' in development.
 Do change for production.

 <br>